 You can get these documents from the Immigration & Checkpoints Authority.

 Where can you have your documents legalised?

 First have your document legalised by the Singapore Ministry of Foreign Affairs.
 Then the Dutch embassy in Singapore will have to legalise it.

 After these legalisation procedures, you can use your document in the Kingdom of the Netherlands.

 How can you make an appointment?

 Documents can only be legalised at the Dutch embassy’s front desk.
 First make an appointment online.
 When you hand in your document(s) you will get a receipt.

 Collecting your document

 You can collect your document from the Dutch embassy 2 days after you handed it in.
-The desk is open workdays between 09.00 and 12.00.
+The desk is open on workdays between 09:00 AM and 12:00 PM.
 Please bring your receipt.